-Emergency Service Numbers (ESNs) in Australia are specified in the Telecommunications Numbering Plan 2015.
+Emergency Service Numbers (ESNs) in Australia are specified in the Telecommunications Numbering Plan 2025.

-- 3.1.1 Australia's primary ESN is 000, which can be accessed from an ETS anywhere in Australia. - 3.1.2 There are also two secondary ESNs: - (a) 106, which is an ESN for the delivery of Emergency Calls to the NRS Provider; and - (b) 112, which is an international ESN available on a range of mobile devices. - 3.1.3 When a caller makes an Emergency Call for assistance, the Emergency Call is first answered by the ECP.
-For Emergency Calls from a Fixed Local Service, the ECP operator receives on their screen the Calling Line Identification (CLI), standardised location information from the Carriers and CSPs as per CA G557:2019 requirements and, sourced from the Integrated Public Number Database (IPND), the service address, which may be the location or address of the service from which the Emergency Call is being made.
+- 3.1.1 Australia's primary ESN is 000, which can be accessed from an ETS anywhere in Australia. - 3.1.2 CSPs and Carriers operating an Australian International Gateway must ensure that their International Gateway blocks calls to Australian ESNs that originate from outside Australia. - 3.1.3 There are also two secondary ESNs: - (a) 106, which is an ESN for the delivery of Emergency Calls to the NRS Provider; and - (b) 112, which is an international ESN available on a range of mobile devices. - 3.1.4 When a caller makes an Emergency Call for assistance, the Emergency Call is first answered by the ECP.
+For Emergency Calls from a Fixed Local Service, the ECP operator receives on their screen the Calling Line Identification (CLI), standardised location information from the Carriers and CSPs as per CA G557 requirements and, sourced from the Integrated Public Number Database (IPND), the service address, which may be the location or address of the service from which the Emergency Call is being made.
 The service or Customer address information is then passed to the relevant ESO (Police, Fire or Ambulance) by the ECP via a data link along with the Emergency Call.